 - All transfers by private bus (the bus cross the bridge and stop in front the Romanian Customs and border check

-- English-speaking guide, one Bulgarian guide until day 7, one Romanian Day 7-Day 13.
+- English-speaking guide, Bulgarian guide until day 7, Romanian guide Day 7-Day 13

 - All transfers by private bus (the bus cross the bridge and stop in front the Romanian Customs and border check.